Do’s and Don’ts for Reapplying to Business School

 Did you know SBC offers a Ding Analysis as an a la carte service?
 Contact us today to learn more.

 DON’T apply to too many schools—usually six or more—believing that hedging your bets in this way will guarantee admission somewhere.
 While that strategy sounds logical, in reality, your efforts will become diluted with each successive application.
-There just won’t be enough passion there to sway the admissions committee.
+There won’t be enough passion there to sway the admissions committee.

-Tweak Letters of Recommendation
+Refresh Your Letters of Recommendation

 Unsuccessful applicants sometimes don’t realize that the rejection occurred because their letters of recommendation came across as weak endorsements at best.

-DO make sure whomever you ask is willing to write a compelling recommendation.
+DO make sure whoever you ask is willing to write a compelling recommendation.
 Since it’s not a given that you’ll see the letter once it’s written, it’s perfectly OK to come right out and explicitly ask for what you need.

 DON’T choose a recommender for superficial reasons.
 We’ve seen too many applicants dinged for committing this mistake.
 Asking the president of a company, an alum of your dream school, or any other bigwig won’t do you any good if they cannot speak intimately and enthusiastically about your many virtues.